syncfusion-content/blazor-docs/blazor/file-manager/file-operations.md

 N> Refer to the [Providers](https://blazor.syncfusion.com/documentation/file-manager/file-system-provider) for more details.

-## Request and response contents format
+## Request and Response Contents Format

 The following table represents the contents of *data, cwd, and files* in the file manager request and response.